 This workshop aims to help parents and professionals develop a plan to reach their goals.
 We will reflect on accomplishments, disappointments, and lessons learned.
 We will also identify beneficial and toxic relationships; achievable and realistic goals; and healthy coping mechanisms.
-I focus on helping everyone balance the different dimensions of their life and improving their physical and emotional well-being.
+I focus on helping everyone try to balance the different dimensions of their life and improving their physical and emotional well-being.
 Participants will walk away feeling stronger and more motivated to face the challenges that lie ahead.
 An interactive environment will be used to help everyone socialize and learn from each other.

 Functional Behavioral Assessments & Behavior Intervention Plan

 This workshop aims to teach professionals about Functional Behavioral Assessments (F.B.A.) and Behavior Intervention Plans.
 Participants will learn more about the purpose and specific sections of each document.
 In addition, the workshop will focus on understanding the importance of the ABC model when conducting a F.B.A.